 How do you save when you only make a few dollars a day and lack formal banking services?

 - The lack of sustainable financial programs in rural Africa make it difficult for the poor to start new businesses, replace broken farm equipment, or survive in times of crisis.

-- In desperation, they are forced to seek out loan sharks, who charge exploitative interest rates which perpetuate the cycle of poverty.
+- In desperation, they are forced to seek out loan sharks who charge exploitative interest rates, which perpetuates the cycle of poverty.

 Through Village Savings Groups, you’ll provide families opportunities to save and access loans so that they can start new businesses, send children to school, and have money in times of emergency.